Blackjack Card Values:

 A hand that starts soft can become hard during play.
 This happens when you hit a soft hand and the resulting total would exceed 21 if the Ace stayed at 11.

-4. Your hand is now hard, and you’ve lost the safety net
+Step 4: Your hand is now hard, and you've lost the safety net.

 This conversion happens automatically.
 In an online game, the software handles it.
 At a live table, you just mentally switch the Ace from 11 to 1.